 - Class of 1948 Memories (PDF)

-- The first four men were admitted as nursing students about 10 years ahead of the rest of the nation.
+- The first four men were admitted as nursing students; this was about 10 years ahead of the rest of the nation.
 There were six men in the state who were RNs.

 1930 - 1939

-- Katherine Densford was appointed Director of Nurses, succeeding Marion L. Vannier.
+- Katharine J. Densford was appointed Director of Nurses, succeeding Marion L. Vannier.

-- Graduate courses in clinical fields were created and offered for Registered Nurses.
+- Courses in clinical fields were created and offered for Registered Nurses.

-- The Kardex patient treatment and medication system was created.
+- The Kardex patient treatment and medication system was created by Barbara Thompson and Mabel Larson Roach.

 - Ward based clinical instruction was introduced by Myrtle Hodgkins Coe.